superfly/docs/getting-started/working-with-fly-apps.html.md

 When you create a Fly App, it is automatically given a fly.dev sub-domain, based on the app's name.
 This is great for testing but when you want to go to full production you'll want your application to appear on your own domain and have HTTPS set up for you as it is with your .fly.dev domain.
 That's where the `fly certs` command comes in.
 But let's step back before we set up the TLS certificate, to the first step: **Directing Traffic To Your Site**.

-### Set A CNAME Record
+**Set a CNAME Record**

 The simplest option for directing traffic to your site is to create a CNAME record for your custom domain that points at your .fly.dev host.
-So if you have a custom domain called `mydreamdomain.com` and an app called exemplum.fly.dev, you can create a CNAME record for mydreamdomain.com's DNS that would look like:
+So if you have a custom domain called `example.com` and an app called exemplum.fly.dev, you can create a CNAME record for example.com's DNS that would look like:

 ```
 CNAME @ exemplum.fly.dev